FabricMC/fabric-docs/develop/data-generation/block-models.md

 And that is all!
 Now all that's left to do is to call our method in our `ModelProvider`:

 @[code lang=java transcludeWith=:::custom-method-call](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-## Sources and Links {#sources-and-links}

-You can view the example tests in [Fabric API](https://github.com/FabricMC/fabric/blob/1.21.11/fabric-data-generation-api-v1/src/) and this documentation's [Example Mod](https://github.com/FabricMC/fabric-docs/tree/main/reference) for more information.

-You can also find more examples of using custom datagen methods by browsing mods' open-source code, for example [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) by Fellteros.